Human Right to Food

 The Foodgrains Bank occasionally supports international projects on the human right to food, and Public Policy staff work closely with International Program staff on these projects.

 The Foodgrains Bank collaborated with others on an art exhibit to explore the interface between food, faith, and human rights.
 The Just Food exhibit opened in Manitoba in May 2010 and toured across Canada for three years.
-The Foodgrains Bank has developed educational resources on the right to food, including a Just Food Art Activity.
+The Foodgrains Bank has developed educational resources on the right to food, including the Right to Food activity and a Just Food Art Activity.

 What are we still working on?

 The Foodgrains Bank continues to promote the human right to food in our dialogue with Global Affairs Canada and other government officials, especially the full implementation of the ODA Accountability Act, pointing out how a human rights approach can be beneficial in prioritizing the needs of vulnerable people.
 We have conducted several workshops with constituents across Canada, to help them understand what the human right to food means, and how it can help in ending hunger.